 We are very pleased to be welcoming the G.K.
 Chesterton Library among our collaborators.
 The Chesterton Library is the foremost collection of Chestertoniana in the world, including Chesterton's own collection of books (many with extensive marginalia), his desk and typewriter, and a vast number of original artworks (many of them characters drawn for the Toy Theatre.
 The collection was built up by Mr Aidan Mackey, and is now owned and managed by the G.K.
 Chesterton Library Trust.
 We hope that this collaboration will lead to more engagement with this important influence on the Inklings in the Journal, as well as to the publication of materials held in the G.K.
 Chesterton Library.

-Our spring issue will be a special issue on The Inklings and the Bible.
-It will be published in April 2014, and include feature articles on Tolkien's translation of the Book of Jonah for the Jerusalem Bible, on Lewis’ Liar, Lunatic or Lord "trilemma", on Lewis’ use of Jerome, and other topics.
+Our Autumn issue will be a special issue on The Inklings and the Bible.
+It will be published in October 2014, and include feature articles on Tolkien's translation of the Book of Jonah for the Jerusalem Bible, on Lewis’ Liar, Lunatic or Lord “trilemma”, on Lewis’ use of Jerome, and other topics.

 Who’s who in the masthead gallery at the top of the page?
 Click here for a key.